 Since fairly low rates of sow culling are suggested and equalizing the size of litters is expected, evaluation of sow performance should identify those sows that obviously are milking poorly.
-Sows that are slow to come to their milk, have light pigs at 3 weeks, or whose pigs die because of too little milk should be marked for culling.
+Sows that are slow to come to their milk, that have light pigs at 3 weeks or have pigs that die because of too little milk should be marked for culling.